sakellar/enc_requests/README.md

 ```

 Assumptions:
 Only 20 pages are retrieved.
-It is easy to change the code for 100 pages which is the maximum limit for stackoverflow.
+It is easy to change the code for 100 pages which is the maximum page size limit.

 ## TESTING
 ```